Learn Ruby with TDD

 In order to create an object from a class, we use a constructor method.

-In Ruby we create objects by calling the new
+In Ruby we create objects by calling the new method, which is known as the constructor method.

-method.
-If you want to initialize your new object with some data, then you need to implement an initialize
+One interesting thing is that when we call the new method, Ruby actually executes the initialize method.
+If you want to initialize your new object with some data, then you need to implement an initialize method for your class.

-for our Greeter class, where we set the language to be used in the greetings:
+As an example let's create the initialize for our Greeter class, where we set the language to be used in the greetings:

 Here are some examples of how it would be called to create greeter objects with different languages:

 Both objects in the previous example were created from the same class, but have unique characteristics.
-We passed different arguments to the constructor method, and the contents of those arguments were stored in an instance variable named @language
+We passed different arguments to the constructor method, and the contents of those arguments were stored in an instance variable named @language.

 Instance variables have this name because they are variables with values that are unique to each instance.
 In our example we use an instance variable to store the greeter's default language.

 When we create classes we can also define instance methods, representing the behavior of the object.
 They hold functionalities that may be used to solve something.
-For example, we could have an instance method named hello
+For example, we could have an instance method named hello to greet someone using the greeter's default language (or using a specified one).
+For example:

 Creating a hello method able to greet people in different languages is what we are going to do in the next chapter.

 In Ruby we invoke methods by sending a message to an object.
-In the previous example we sent the hello
+In the previous example we sent the hello message, along with the name Johann, to the german_greeter object.

 If you are coming from another OOP language, you're probably used to use the term "calling a method" instead of "sending a message", but in Ruby literature we use the message sending terminology.